Daily routines Grooming and dental care Rescue-aware handovers

 Stay ahead of grooming instead of catching up later

-A Yorkie coat can move from soft to matted surprisingly quickly.
-Regular brushing, trimming around the eyes and hygiene areas when needed, and getting the dog used to calm grooming from a young age all make life easier.
+A Yorkie coat can go from soft to matted surprisingly quickly.
+Regular brushing, trimming around the eyes and hygiene areas, and getting the dog used to calm grooming from a young age all make life easier.

-In colder weather, keep outings practical, dry the coat properly afterwards, and make sure your Yorkie has a warm place to settle once back inside.
-In hot weather, avoid the harshest part of the day and watch tiny dogs carefully for overheating or exhaustion.
+In cold weather, keep outings practical.
+Dry the coat properly after.
+Make sure your Yorkie has a warm place to settle once back inside.
+In hot weather, avoid the worst of the day and watch tiny dogs carefully for overheating.

 Dental care